 Taking a drink from her earthenware cup by tilting the spout into her beak, Treke enjoyed a soothing minty aftertaste of sahuan tea.
 "I'm not sure, but thank you.
 I'll continue to do my best."

 "You'll soon get more accustomed to it with more practice.
+I trust Klaiune will guide you as you adapt more to using magic.
 I've dealt with many tukran in my life, but my old age makes it much more challenging these days."

 Taking another sip of her tea, Treke was unsure of what else to say.
 She had done everything well so far, but she still had a long journey ahead of her.
 "Is there anything else I should know before leaving the island?"

 It was wise advice, as she had already met Siku and her family, and soon she would meet Lasranu as well.
-Finishing her cup, she thanked Elder Vrenik for the tea and prepared to leave her village once again.
+The prospect of meeting new fuglans and making more friends gave her hope.
+Finishing her tea, she thanked Elder Vrenik and prepared to leave her village once again.